 Applicants having a cumulative GPA of 3.200 or better may be waived from the GMAT requirement.
 Applicants wishing to apply for a GMAT waiver, but who do not have a GPA of 3.200 or better, may be considered pending successful completion of specified quantitative and/or qualitative courses.
 Many factors are weighed in assessing an applicant.
 There is no set admission formula and no predetermined cut-off point for test scores.

-Applicants who have not completed college algebra within the past five years may be required to demonstrate math proficiency or participate in a math refresher course MBA 400 Math Review.
+Applicants who have not completed college algebra within the past five years may be required to demonstrate math proficiency or participate in a math refresher course MBA 4400 Math Review.
 M.B.A.
-Concentrations

-Accounting:

-This concentration provides the skills and knowledge necessary for accounting positions in a variety of settings.
+Concentrations Accounting: This concentration provides the skills and knowledge necessary for accounting positions in a variety of settings.
 The Accounting option includes courses that will prepare students for the Certified Public Accountant (CPA) or Certified Managerial Accountant (CMA) examinations and for a variety of positions in corporate accounting.
 Students who successfully complete certificates in Accounting will fulfill this concentration.
 You may earn this concentration by selecting 12 or more quarter credit hours from the list below:

-MSA 504 Corporate Accounting Theory and Practice I (4)
+MSA 5504 Corporate Accounting Theory and Practice I (4)

-MSA 506 Corporate Accounting Theory and Practice II (4)
+MSA 5506 Corporate Accounting Theory and Practice II (4)

-MST 512 Federal Income Taxation (4)

-MSA 513 Auditing Theory and Practice (4)
+MSA 5513 Auditing Theory and Practice (4)

-MSA 515 Advanced Accounting (4)
+MSA 5515 Advanced Accounting (4)

-MBA 545 Business Law (4)

-MSA 603 Cost Analysis, Profit Planning and Control (4)
+MSA 6603 Cost Analysis, Profit Planning and Control (4)

-MSA 604 Theory and Practice of Financial Reporting (4)
+MSA 6604 Theory and Practice of Financial Reporting (4)

-MSA 605 Tax Influences on Decision-Making (4)
+MSA 6605 Tax Influences on Decision-Making (4)

-MSA 606 Forensic Accounting (4)
+MSA 6606 Forensic Accounting (4)

-MSA 607 Fraud Examination (4)
+MSA 6607 Fraud Examination (4)

-MSA 608 Fraud and the Legal Environment (4)
+MSA 6608 Fraud and the Legal Environment (4)

-MSA 609 Computer Fraud (4)
+MSA 6609 Computer Fraud (4)

-MSA 614 Auditing and Assurance I (4)

-MSA 615 Auditing and Assurance II (4)

-MSA 616 Information System Auditing (4)

-MSA 617 Internal Auditing (4)

-\Note that if MBA 545 is chosen by the student as a required course it cannot apply to the concentration.

 Business Analytics:

 The Business Analytics concentration leverages information technology and business thinking to turn data into actionable intelligence.
-The concentration is designed for students who have an interest in quantitative methods, exploring and uncovering relationships through data analysis and using data to

-solve business problems.
+The concentration is designed for students who have an interest in quantitative methods, exploring and uncovering relationships through data analysis and using data to solve business problems.
 You may earn this concentration by selecting 12 or more credits from the list below, including the asterisked course:

-MSBA 641 Optimization Techniques for Management Decisions (4)
+MSBA 6641 Optimization Techniques for Management Decisions (4)

-MIS/MSBA 659 Business Analytics (4)\
+MSBA 6659 Business Analytics (4)\

-MIS/MSBA 663 Machine Learning (4)
+MSBA 6663 Machine Learning (4)

-MIS 674 Database Management Systems (4)
+MIS 6674 Database Management Systems (4)

-MIS 677 Knowledge-based Systems (4)
+MIS 6677 Knowledge-based Systems (4)

-MSBA 685 Data Visualization (4)
+MSBA 6685 Data Visualization (4)

-MSBA 686 Analytics for Big Data (4)
+MSBA 6686 Analytics for Big Data (4)

-MSBA 687 Data Warehousing (4)
+MSBA 6687 Data Warehousing (4)

-MSBA 691 Business Analytics Lecture Series (1-4)
+MSBA 6691 Business Analytics Lecture Series (1-4)

 \Required

-Business Law:

-The Business Law concentration focuses on how law shapes and transforms all aspects of business.
-Students will engage in explorations of such present-day issues related to the role of law in the rights of employees, partnerships, corporations and their boards of directors.
-Students will learn to apply the tenants of case law in real property, copyright and commercial transaction issues.
+Health Administration:

+The Health Administration concentration examines how financial, legal and marketing activities are transformed when applied in health care organizations.
+Integration of the systemic view of U.S. health care into the decision-making process prepares students to become mid- and senior-level health executives who are able to combine the analytic tools of business with an understanding and appreciation of the human side of health care.
 You may earn this concentration by selecting 12 or more quarter credit hours from the list below:

-MBA 543 Domestic and International Alternative Dispute Resolution (4)

-MBA 545 Business Law (4)

-MBA 546 Intellectual Property (4)

-MBA 550 Business Negotiations (4)

-MBA 633 Legal Issues in the Workplace (4)

-\Note that if MBA 633 is chosen by the student as a required courses, they cannot apply to the concentration.

-\Required

-Entrepreneurship and Managing Innovation:

-Small businesses and new ventures within large organizations are key to economic growth.
-Anyone contemplating a new business start-up or revitalizing an existing business will value this concentration.
-You may earn this concentration by selecting 12 or more quarter credit hours from the list below:
+MPH 6002 Public Health System (4)

+MPH 6005 Environmental Health (4)

+MPH 6064 Marketing in Public Health (4)

-MBA 545 Business Law (4)
+MPH 6080 The Business of Health Care (4)

-MBA 559 Entrepreneurship (4)\

-MBA 622 Creativity and Innovation in Business [online only] (4)

-MBA 626 Strategic Business Communications (4)

-MBA 633 Legal Issues in the Workplace (4)

-MBA 634 Strategy, Structure and Decision-Making (4)

-MBA 655 Financing New Ventures [online only] (4)

-MGMT 532 Organization Development (4)

-MGMT 558 Service Management (2)

-MGMT 581 Team Building (2)